Cosmetic Procedures: Sun Exposure and Skin Cancer

 - Color - uneven shades of brown, black, tan, red, white or blue

-- Diameter - A significant change in size (greater than 6mm)- although any mole that begins enlarging should be brought to the attention of your dermatologist.
-Many melanomas are being diagnosed at much smaller diameters.
+- Diameter - A significant change in size (greater than 6mm), although any mole that is getting larger should be brought to the attention of your dermatologist; many melanomas are being diagnosed at much smaller diameters.

-- Evolving - any new spot of mole changing in color, shape or size
+- Evolving - any new spot or mole that is changing in color, shape or size